MaxF97/scms_project_fetch_robot_grasp/README.md

 # 4. To run program
 4.1.
 Open the gazebo environment by typing the following into the terminal:

      roslaunch fetch_gazebo A3_environment.launch
 4.2.
 Start running the python script by typing the following into a new terminal:

      rosrun assignment builder.py
-4.3  Start the program by running the matlab script 'FetchStack.m'
+4.3  Start the program by running the MATLAB script 'FetchStack.m'